Case Study

 Date posted: 09/06/2025

 The need to monitor protected species is more important than ever.
 NatureMetrics use environmental DNA (eDNA) to monitor biodiversity and help customers manage their impact on nature.
 They provide much-needed data for conservationists and businesses who risk harming local wildlife.
-Support from the Horizon Europe funding programme allowed NatureMetrics to take their business around the world and into new ventures.
+Since 2021, tailored business growth support from Innovate UK has helped the company expand globally, form international partnerships and increase its customer base, and support from the Horizon Europe funding programme allowed NatureMetrics to take their business around the world and into new ventures.

 Bringing research to wildlife